mraleph/mraleph.github.com/_posts/2024-11-27-microbenchmarks-are-experiments.md

 measuring a time it takes to perform 1000000000 of modulo operations and looking at that number alone somehow enlightens you about performance of some programming language.

+# Addendum: Is this a good benchmark?

+I want to highlight one important thing: **I think this is a very poor benchmark which does not demonstrate anything useful for the purpose of cross language performance comparison**.
+It might reveal something interesting if you dig deep but otherwise it is just useless garbage created to farm engagement capitalizing on people's emotions.
+People like to see their favorite languages do well on this sort of meaningless comparisons.

+The workload it performs it not meaningful: if this is the sort of workload you need to run in your program there are other ways to implement it which would be much more meaningful.
+You don't need these loops at all: _you can compute the result analytically using a formula_.

+When you see a benchmark like this you have two options:

+- walk past it and ignore it;
+- dig deep to understand what is happening, fix some serious issues (if any) and then ignore it;